opentensor/bits/README.md

 - **Reviewer:** Any community member who reviews and provides feedback on BITs during the Draft and Review stages.

+## Discussions

+A discussion forum is provided at https://github.com/opentensor/bits/discussions for discussing preliminary ideas and collecting informal feedback before submitting a BIT.

 ## FAQs

 ### What is the purpose of BITs?